poooi/poi-plugin-leveling/docs/goal-table.md

     Note: field `rank` contains a non-empty array whose every element must be one of "S","A","B","C","D","E", without duplication.

+    Note 2: in first version `flagship` is simply a boolean value, but I think it makes sense to say flagship is undetermined - for examples when you are cruising 1-5 and rotate flagship for morale control.

 - when `type` is `custom`